fsantanna-uerj/serrapilheira/Submissao/final.md

 We also discussed the safety threads due to concurrency and how Céu can detect race conditions at compile time in order to prevent them.

-We consider that we reached an effective design regarding energy efficiency, but we still need to polish the implementation of Céu to make it ready for a comprehensive quantitative evaluation to be described next.
+We consider that we reached a satisfactory design regarding energy efficiency, but we still need to polish the implementation of Céu to make it ready for a comprehensive quantitative evaluation to be described next.